 Just wait a couple of years.
 Things change again.
 Your child hits their toddler years.

 Yes, the toddler years come with some frustration and challenges.
 However, now that my third child is almost done with his toddler years and starting preschool, I find myself longing for the days when my kids were younger and all I had to worry about was the toddler stuff.

-As a parent, those are the best—(and worst)—years of your life.
-Here’s why:
+As a parent, the toddler years are the best—(and worst)—years of your life.

 You get special snuggle and cuddle time with your toddler at bedtime.
 (Your child will not fall asleep unless you are right. there. by. them.
 Don’t move because they will wake up and you will have to start the process all over again.)

 Your child wants to be with you all the time.
 (Going to the bathroom by yourself is not even possible anymore.)

 Your toddler loves to learn and explore.
 (Your house is a constant mess for a few years—don’t even bother trying to keep it clean.
 It.
 Won’t.
 Happen.)

 Reading books with your toddler is a daily occurrence.
 (It is inevitable that your child will decide that he or she likes ONE specific book and you will have to read it over, and over, and over, and over… again.
 You will probably memorize this book and will be able to recite it word for word without even looking at it.)